aldoushx/ha-carnet-entretien/README.md

 | Text is in the wrong language after switching | Only the interface/catalog translate instantly; AI-generated content (notes, known issues, DIY...) keeps its original language until regenerated | Use "↻ Regenerate plan" / refresh known issues or recalls / a new DIY request |
 | Entities missing after removing a vehicle | Expected, transient | They're removed from the registry automatically on removal |

-### 9. Known limitations

-- **Brand/model reference list**: deliberately curated, not exhaustive —
-  extend it per [§7](#7-customize-the-brandmodel-reference-list), or replace it with a call to an open vehicle database if you want it fully automated.
-- **Annual mileage estimate**: used to rank due items against each other (`utils.py`), based on the vehicle's mileage history; not very reliable until a few data points exist (falls back to registration-year-based estimate, then a flat default).
-- **No automated tests** included in this project — consider adding some (pytest + `pytest-homeassistant-custom-component`) before a wide public release.
-- **AI content is a summary, not certified data** — known issues, recalls and DIY guidance are Gemini's best synthesis of public information, not a manufacturer source; always double-check anything safety-related.

 ### 🤝 Contributing

 Feedback, issues and pull requests are welcome.